joee9/spotifystats/README.md

 # Spotify Stats

 "Spotify Stats" was developed to allow Spotify users to collect and analyze their listening history.
 This implementation creates a database of the songs that the user listens to and at what time, then sends a daily recap to the user via email.
-An example recap is given in `./example_summary.pdf`.
+An example recap is given in `./example_summary.html`.

+*Note*: this project has recently been updated to provide `html` and `css` enriched emails containing recaps.
+Before, those were provided via LaTeX compiled pdfs.
+Te move towards `html` hopes to make this code quicker, cleaner, and better for distribution on a cloud service, such as AWS.

 ## Setup

-*Note*: This software assumes that you are using a Linux distribution (I use wsl2 Ubuntu) with command line python (specifically Ananconda3) and LaTeX (I use texlive-full) installed.
-Otherwise, you may run into missing package errors with LaTeX and python and OS errors due to the use of bash commands from the `os` python package.
+*Note*: This software assumes that you are using a Linux distribution (I use wsl2 Ubuntu) with command line python (specifically Ananconda3).
+Otherwise, you may run into missing package errors with python and OS errors due to the use of bash commands from the `os` python package.

 1. Sign up to be a spotify developer and create a personal app.
 From here, you can get the user specific information needed below.
 Make sure to set redirect URL to http://localhost:7777/callback . *This section unfinished*

 2. Create the `./data/` directory.
 This is where the song databases will live (`./data/yyyy-mm-songlist.txt`).
 Also, this is where the local song information databases will live (`./data/yyyy-mm-database.txt`).
 See Outline for explanation.

-3. Modify the path within `./analysis/analysis.tex` such that it points to your specific `./analysis/` directory.
-Currently, it points to my personal directory.
-Also, create the `./analysis/images/` directory, were album images will be stored.
-This is a local image database that is not necessary, but will greatly speed up the production of the analyses; however, the path must be present for the program to function.
+3. Create the `./analysis` directory.

 4. Create the `./secrets.py` file.
 This contains user specific information; it should contain these variables:
     - Spotify specific: